Capstone-Projects-2025-Spring/project-003-story-builder-team-1/README.md

 ## Conceptual Design

 The primary language used to code this application will be Javascript, with dependencies such as React.js and Express.js used for the frontend and backend, respectively.
-A SQL database will be used as a repository to organize the refinement history for every prompt the user generates, as well as a secure method of storing account information.
+A MongoDB database will be used as a repository to organize the refinement history for every prompt the user generates, as well as a secure method of storing account information.
 The UI will include an account creation page, a prompt generation page, and a prompt history page, with an option to start a new session at any time.
 If a new session begins, the previous session will be on hold until it is reactivated.

 The amount of agents running at a time is scalable, and the user will decide how many agents it wants to run for each prompt.
 These agents will have access to the LLM that generates the content, and they will each refine and re-prompt these results before presenting them to the user.
 The user can continue this process indefinitely and the program will continually adjust the new results each time.